SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 **A historical perspective**

 Through the dot com bust and the rise of mobile phones, three survivors emerged from the Internet era: Google, Facebook, and Amazon.
 Google indexes the world's information, Facebook indexes the world's people, and Amazon indexes the world's products.
 Though on decidedly shakier grounds, the mobile era has spawned its own behemoths.
-The three enabling forces here are messaging (i.e. low-latency, mobile web-based message exchange), the camera (i.e. the dual-facing, integrated recording device), and location (i.e. high-precision global GPS), and their flag-bearers WhatsApp, Snap, and Uber.
+The three enabling forces here are messaging (i.e. low-latency, mobile web-based chat), the camera (i.e. the dual-facing, integrated recording device), and location (i.e. high-precision global GPS), and their flag-bearers WhatsApp, Instagram/Snap, and Uber/Lyft.

 In a similar way, each technological wave spawns companies of all kinds, but the most persisting are the ones that encapsulate the simplest, most fundamental ideas.
 This is always easier to spot in retrospect, of course.
 The best companies tend to execute on ruthlessly narrow domains to start out, and then expand rapidly to realize a wider potential.
 Early Google ranked textual pages.
 Early Facebook connected college students.
 Early Amazon sold books.
 Today, Google is using AI to drive cars, Facebook is beaming down Wi-Fi to the world's disconnected, and Amazon is launching drones to automate delivery.